or4k2l/scVAE-Annotator/README.md

 - **Calibrated confidence scores** for predictions
 - **Adaptive marker gene discovery**

-scVAE-Annotator trades peak accuracy for epistemic caution.
+scVAE-Annotator prioritizes epistemic caution over marginal gains in peak accuracy.
 Cells with ambiguous transcriptional identity are explicitly flagged as uncertain rather than force-assigned, indicating that lower accuracy does not necessarily imply reduced biological relevance.

 ## ✨ Key Features